-On August 30, 2022, the Department of Homeland Security will issue a new regulation that formally establishes the Deferred Action for Childhood Arrivals (DACA) policy.
-The text was posted on Wednesday, August 24th.
-This is an effort from the Biden Administration to strengthen the policy, but this rule does not make any changes to who is eligible for DACA, and will not protect DACA from ongoing or future legal challenges.
+This is an effort by the Biden Administration to strengthen the legal underpinnings of DACA.
+This rule does not make any changes to who is eligible for DACA, it does not reopen DACA to first-time applicants, and it is not guaranteed to protect DACA from ongoing or future legal challenges.

 The Deferred Action for Childhood Arrivals final rule contains the following:

 The rule does not make any significant changes to DACA eligibility, protections, or the application process.
 Current DACA recipients can continue to renew if they are eligible, but the government is still barred under court order from processing new, first-time applications.

 The rule is in effect as of October 31, 2022.
 Due to the ongoing court case, USCIS continues to process DACA renewals under the new rule but cannot process first-time applications.

 On October 14, 2022, Judge Hanen of the U.S. District Court for the Southern District of Texas declared that USCIS cannot process and grant new, first-time applications for DACA, even under the new rule.